-If the requirements under point 4 on the production of raw materials are not met by the respective agricultural holding, the certification body appointed by the AMA can classifiy the quantities delivered as unsustainably produced and thus deny.
+If the requirements under point 4 on the production of raw materials are not met by the respective agricultural holding, the AMA can classifiy the quantities delivered as unsustainably produced and thus deny.
 This can happen on Basis of the available inspection results or the information from the summary application.
-In such case, the registered farmer and the buyer will be informed written by the certification body appointed by the AMA.